-- 1 Click Start and Devices and Printers. - 2 Right-click the icon for the device that you want to connect using the A2DP and select Control. - 3 Click SCMS-T Settings. - 4 Click No when the Connect to a device only if it supports SCMS-T content protection message appears.
+- 1 Click Start and Devices and Printers. - 2 Right-click the icon for the device that you want to connect using the A2DP and select Control. - 3 Click SCMS-T Settings. - 4 Click to cancel the Connect to a device only if it supports SCMS-T content protection check box.